-A group of former friends reconvene for their high school reunion, leading to an evening of revealing, bittersweet, and awkward moments.
+A group of former friends reconvenes for their high school reunion, leading to an evening of revealing, bittersweet, and awkward moments.
 As with most reunion movies, it’s chock full of high school stereotypes: the obnoxious bully, the nerds, the party girl, that one guy who became famous, and the couple that was supposed to go the distance.

-This movie has quite a few actors who were still up and coming at the time: Channing Tatum, Kate Mara, Max Minghella, Chris Pratt, Oscar Isaac, etc. But a film with a large ensemble can feel bloated with underdeveloped characters.
+This movie has quite a few actors who were still up-and-coming at the time: Channing Tatum, Kate Mara, Max Minghella, Chris Pratt, Oscar Isaac, etc. But a film with a large ensemble can feel bloated with underdeveloped characters.
 But I have to say, in 10 Years, the large cast isn’t a hindrance at all.

 Yes, there are some stories that I would have preferred to see more of over others (Oscar Isaac and Kate Mara’s chemistry loaded Reeves and Elise, for one), but I felt like the movie gave a fair amount of time to each subplot, making each character interesting enough that I never felt the need to skip past any of them.